wp-plugins/expandable-menus/readme.txt

 * Different indicators on hover and when minimized
 * Saves minimized menus in a cookie so you don't have to minimize every time the page is loaded.

+= 2.1 =

+* Addresses a javascript error, see support forum.

 == Upgrade Notice ==

 = 1.0 =